-Lilies of the Field is a 1963 film directed by Ralph Nelson, starring Sidney Poitier.
+Lilies of the Field is a 1963 drama film directed by Ralph Nelson and starring Sidney Poitier.

 Homer Smith (Poitier) is an itinerant laborer who is passing through the Arizona desert when he stops at a small isolated farmhouse, looking for water for his overheated radiator.
 The farmhouse turns out to be occupied by a group of German-speaking nuns, escapees from East Germany and elsewhere in the Communist bloc.
 The nuns are living a very hardscrabble life in the desert, appearing to survive on nothing more than the milk from one cow and the eggs from a few chickens.
-The Mother Superior, Mother Maria, prevails on Homer to fix the leaky roof to the farmhouse, which he does.
+Mother Maria (Lilia Skala), the mother superior of the group, prevails on Homer to fix the leaky roof to the farmhouse, which he does.

 Homer stays the night with the nuns, waking up the next morning expecting to be paid for his work.
 Mother Maria, however, does not pay him—eventually it becomes clear that she has no money to pay him with.
 Instead, by sheer force of will she prevails on Homer to stick around and do odd jobs on their little farm in return for room and board.
 Homer also takes on the job of driving the nuns to Sunday mass, which is held weekly in the parking lot of a gas station, because there is no church.
 Mother Maria comes to believe that Homer has been sent to the nuns by God to carry out her dream: the construction of a real chapel next to the farmhouse, to give local Catholics a real place of worship.
 While Homer would still like to be paid in cash, he also has unfulfilled dreams of being an architect, so eventually he agrees.

-Lilies of the Field was an adaptation of a novel by William Edmund Barrett.
+This film was adapted from William Edmund Barrett's 1962 novel of the same name.
 Jerry Goldsmith composed the score.
-Sidney Poitier became the first black man ever to win an Oscar for Best Actor, and only one of four to this day, the others being Denzel Washington for Training Day, Jamie Foxx for Ray, and Forest Whitaker for The Last King of Scotland.
+Sidney Poitier became the first black man ever to win an Academy Award for Best Actor for his performance, and only one of four to this day, the others being Denzel Washington for Training Day, Jamie Foxx for Ray, and Forest Whitaker for The Last King of Scotland.

 - Alcohol-Induced Idiocy: Once the workmen raise the roof, they throw a huge fiesta with song and dance and cheering in which they all get falling-down drunk.
 Their wives, meanwhile, sit and watch on in stony silence, and Mother Maria comes to join them, the nuns' evening activities having been interrupted by all the noise.
 (The remaining nuns drum their fingers on the table to the music once Mother departs).